Image of an avocado producer displaying his produce

 • Improve farm management and the efficiency of farm operations

-• Adopt good agricultural practices and cut exposure to food safety risks
+• Adopt more responsible farming practices and cut exposure to food safety risks

-• Achieve compliance with a reputable and cost-effective standard that fulfils local legislation on food safety
+• Achieve compliance with a reputable and cost-efficient assessment that can fulfil local legislation on food safety

 Image of two smallholder producers harvesting fruit